Face and hand effects privacy notice

 - You will need to separately turn on effects in Instagram.
 This is true even if your Instagram account is linked to your Facebook account in Accounts Center and you log in to Instagram using your Facebook account.

-- You will also need to separately turn on effects in each of Spark AR Studio and the Spark AR Player apps.
-This is true even if you log in to these apps using your Facebook account.
+- You will also need to separately turn on effects in each of Meta Spark Studio and the Meta Spark Player apps.

 - To learn about how effects work on Portal devices in Texas and Illinois, please see the Portal Face and Hand Effects Privacy Notice.